 Today was a very lazy day.
 I hardly moved spending most of the day reading.
 I finished Child History of England.
 It is interesting but also a little boring and very bloody.
 As Dickens points out England has nothing to feel jealous about the “rein of terror” of the French Revolution.

 While entering the cove yesterday I noticed that there were several new moorings on the cove just east of Emborios.
 Today I went with the dinghy and investigated that cove.
-There are now 6 moorings and there is what looks like a new restaurant-bar under the tamarind trees that line its shore.
+There were now 6 moorings and there was what looks like a new restaurant-bar under the tamarind trees that line its shore.

 The afternoon was very gusty and also very hot.
 I did a lot of swimming just to stay cool.